HannahAdegoye/topukyoutubers.github.io/README.md

 ### Notes

-For this analysis, we'll prioritize analysing the metrics that are important in generating the expected ROI for our marketing client, which are the YouTube channels wuth the most
+For this analysis, we will prioritize analysing the metrics that are important in generating the expected return on investment (ROI) for our marketing client, which are the YouTube channels with the most

 - subscribers
 - total views